GrassRootsCrypto/GrassRootsCrypto.github.io/_posts/2024-08-16-thorchain-cosmos.md

 ## Strategic Implications

 - **Cosmos Integration**: By enabling COSMWASM and IBC, THORChain significantly enhances its capabilities, supporting complex DeFi protocols and interacting with a broader range of blockchains.
-This positions THORChain as a more versatile and interconnected platform within the Cosmos Ecosystem.
+This positions THORChain as a more versatile and interconnected platform within the Cosmos ecosystem.
 - **L2 Development**: The development of L2 applications using COSMWASM will drive innovation on THORChain, potentially leading to a diverse range of DeFi products that leverage TOR and contribute to the overall ecosystem's growth.
 - **De-Risking L1**: By focusing on L2 development, THORChain can maintain the stability and security of its L1 base layer while enabling rapid innovation in the L2 space.